 ✓ Recommended for India

-The sweet spot for India.
-Accounts for high inflation, a 40+ year retirement, and no government pension.
+Sweet spot for India.
+Accounts for high inflation, 40+ year retirement, no government pension.

 3%/year